jkabigting93/liri-node-app/README.md

 Clone the repository onto your computer.
 Using a command line, navigate to the root folder and install the packaged dependencies using the command "npm install".
 You are now ready to run the app.

 As this is a Node app, all commands will being with the first two arguments "node liri.js".
 The argument in position 2 calls the desired function, while all subsequent arguments compose the value to be passed into the function:
      * "concert-this" - console.logs info on the upcoming concerts that the artist or band has scheduled;
      * "spotify-this-song" - console.logs info on the 5 best matches from various artists that are potentially the song you're trying to reach;
      * "movie-this" - console.logs info on the best match for the movie title being searched;
      * "do-what-it-says" - takes the first argument from the random.txt file (everything before the comma) as a function call, and everything past the comma as a value to be passed into the function (no argument typed into the command line after "do-what-it-says");

+All queries and results are stored on log.txt.

 4. Include screenshots, gifs or videos of the app functioning

 5. Contain a link to a deployed version of the app
 No deployment - command line app

 6. Clearly list the technologies used in the app
+     * node.js
+     * axios
+     * moment
+     * Spotify node API
+     * fs

 7. State your role in the app development
+Did everything!